Rosuav/StilleBot/PostgreSQL.md

 To make things work, *tables* must exist on both ends; the replication will only transfer row changes.
 There will need to be a bot-managed table update system.

+The code in pgssl.pike works as long as Pike has the necessary patches to allow SSL.Context() configuration for an Sql.Sql() connection.
+It will then be able to run the bot on either Gideon or Sikorsky and talk to a database on either Gideon or Sikorsky.
+(TODO: Open up Gideon with the same SSL certificate authentication.)
+Ultimately, migrate all configs into the database, and then have a way to select which DB host is in use.